UniTime/unitime-doc/edit-course-offering.md

 	* Set whether wait-listing for the instructional offering follows the default wait-listing value set via the `unitime.offering.waitListDefault` application property or is Enabled or Disabled.

 * **Prohibited Overrides**
 	* If there are override types defined, it is possible to mark which of the override types students are prohibited from requesting for the course offering.
-See [Override Types](override-types) page for more details.
+See [Override Types](override-types) page for more detail.

 ## Operations